Mitchell McMillan

 Eclogitization

-Thickening of continental crust can cause high-pressure metamorphic reactions that essentially break down plagioclase and orthopyroxene and produce garnet and clinopyroxene, forming eclogite.
-The primary result of eclogitization reactions is a density increase, reducing the buoyancy of the affected part of the crust.
-The lower crust can possibly even become negatively buoyant with respect to underlying mantle, and if it is weak enough, can founder gravitationally over 10-Myr timescales.
+Our research suggests that the lower crust can even become negatively buoyant with respect to underlying mantle.
+In a recent study, we constrain the range of compositions which attain this negative buoyancy and find that they include rocks with less than 54% silica (by weight).
+If such crust is weak enough—for example, if it is situated above a hot mantle wedge in a back-arc orogen—the base of the crust can founder gravitationally over 10-Myr timescales.
 Crustal foundering can affect important geological processes such as mountain building and sedimentary basin development.
 But the tectonic conditions that lead to eclogitization and foundering of the lower crust over relevant timescales are not currently well understood, partly because the coupled thermodynamic-geodynamic system is difficult to model.

 A major part of my current research consists of modelling how this process operates using thermodynamic and geodynamic simulations.
 The goal of this research is to understand how and where foundering may have occurred on Earth, and then to better constrain the predicted consequences in the upper crust and geologic record.